 - The Impact of Racism and Discrimination

 The A Life of Choices manual also includes additional resources such as a guide to relevant Irish legislation, an information section and the A Life of Choices board game.
 A number of posters and a CD of worksheets and certificates also accompany the manual.

 The A Life of Choices training is a 2 day training comprising of an overview of the theories in relation to youth offending as well as those underpinning the programme and an overview of youth crime in the Ireland and some of the relevant legislation.
 This interactive training affords the participants the opportunity to become very familiar with the resource and practice a number of elements of the programme.
 By the end of the training participants will be able to:

 - Describe elements of the Children’s Act 2001 and its connection with the youth work context

 - Outline theories in relation to crime and those underpinning the Manual

 - Identify appropriate activities based on the needs of their participants

 A Life is Choices is currently undergoing an evaluation by National University of Ireland, Galway.
-Results of this should be available in early 2015.

 For more information contact: